kroy-the-rabbit/dnsgui/README.md

 ### Basic Requirements

-This has really only been deployed on Debian Buster with lighttpd (and the instructions that follow assume this).
+This has really only been deployed on a varity of Debian versions with lighttpd (and the instructions that follow assume this).
 But it would be trivial to throw Apache, nginx, CentOS, etc in front of this.
+Over the years I've run it on bare metal, Raspberry Pis, and in VMs.

 * Unbound
 * PHP, specificially the 7.3.14 that is currently shipping with Buster.
 But it should work with earlier (to a point) and later versions.